A Guide To Building Your Own Personal Home Gym

 Budget For Gym And Equipment

 The first step of building a home gym is setting a budget.
 Your budget should reflect your expectations and the space you have to spare.
 The first thing you should consider is your fitness and weight loss goals.
 For example, if your goal is to build your cardiovascular system, you will need to buy gym equipment that will help you fulfill that goal.
 Your space will probably be limited, as well as your budget.
 So, you will probably only be able to make space and afford one or two cardio machines.
-You can choose from the treadmill, mini stepper, stair mill, rowing machine, spin bike, and Jacob’s ladder.
+You can choose from the treadmill, mini stepper, stair mill, lat pulldown machine, rowing machine, spin bike, and Jacob’s ladder.
 All of these machines will help you build your cardiovascular system effectively in the comfort of your home.

 A Jump Rope

 No one likes cardio.
 You can ask any athlete and they will tell you that the worst part of their workout is cardio.
 This doesn’t mean that you need to omit it from your routine.
 In fact, only doing so would hinder your progress.
 Of course, an elliptical and treadmill are go-to machines for this process, but not everyone will have the room.
 While there are smaller more affordable models that don’t take consume a lot of space, you will still pay a couple of hundred dollars for even the most basic model.
 This is exactly where the jump rope can come in handy.

 In fact, the jump rope could provide you with one of the best cardiovascular workouts that you’ll ever get.
 This is because it not only has the ability to quickly raise the heart rate but look at all the parts of the body that it works.
 It works your arms, your shoulders, your legs, and even those abs.
 When you combine this with the fact that a jump rope consumes little to no space it should be easy to understand why this is a veritable must for any home gym.